IBM/cf-deployment-tracker-client-node/README.md

 ```

 Required field:
-1. id: Put your journey name/Github URL of your journey.
+1. id: Put your Github URL of your pattern/project.
-   - Note: Please put down the Github URL if your journey/pattern is not from IBM organization.
+   - Note: Please put down the Github URL if your pattern is not from **IBM** organization in Github.
 2. runtimes: Put down all your platform runtime environments in a list.
 3. services: Put down all the IBM Cloud services that are used in your journey in a list.
-4. event_id: Put down where you will distribute your journey.
+4. event_id: Put down where you will distribute your application.
 Default is **web**.
 5. event_organizer: Put down your event organizer if you have one.
+Default is **dev-journeys**
-6. language: If your journey is not in **nodejs**, please put down the journey's main language in lower case.
+6. language: If your journey is not in **nodejs**, please put down the application's main language in lower case.

 # List of runtimes, services, and languages

-Runtimes

-- Cloud Foundry
-- Data Science Experience
-- Hyperledger Composer
-- Kubernetes Cluster
-- Mainframe
-- OpenWhisk
-- Swift on the Server

-Services

-- Analytics Engine
-- Apache Spark
-- API Connect
-- App ID
-- Blockchain
-- Cloudant NoSQL DB
-- Compose for ElasticSearch
-- Compose for etcd
-- Compose for JanusGraph
-- Compose for MongoDB
-- Compose for MySQL
-- Compose for PostgreSQL
-- Compose for RabbitMQ
-- Compose for Redis
-- Conversation
-- Db2 Warehouse on Cloud
-- Discovery
-- IBM App Connect
-- IBM DB2 on Cloud
-- IBM Push Notifications
-- Internet of Things Platform
-- Investment Portfolio
-- Language Translator
-- Natural Language Classifier
-- Natural Language Understanding
-- NodeRed
-- Object Storage (v3)
-- Personality Insights
-- Predictive Market Scenarios
-- Secure Gateway
-- Simulated Instrument Analytics
-- Speech To Text
-- Streaming Analytics
-- Text to Speech
-- Tone Analyzer
-- Visual Recognition
-- Weather Company Data for IBM Bluemix
-- WebSphere Application Server

-Languages

-- nodejs
-- python
-- swift
-- java
-- go
-- javascript
-- php
-- c/c++
-- c#
-- objective-c
-- r
-- scala
-- shell
+Please go to the [service list page](https://github.com/IBM/metrics-collector-service/blob/master/docs/service_list.md) to get the list of official names for runtimes, services, and languages.

 # Example app